 Current Equipment: Transceivers - Icom IC-756 Pro III with Inrad roofing filter, Elecraft K3, and Yaesu FT-1000D with Inrad roofing filter.
 Amplifiers - SPE Expert 1.3K-FA, Acom 2000A, Henry 3K-Ultra, Henry 3KD-Premier, and Hunter Bandit 2000C.
 Antennas - work in progress, so wires only for now.
 Full-wave Delta loops 15m, 20m, 40m.
 Inverted Ls 80 and 160.
 G5RV for WARC bands and alternate antenna for 80-10m.

 Became a father for the first time in July 2008!
 Twin girls Nathalie and Noelle.
 Both little girls are doing great, and celebrated their 6th birthday in July 2014.
 Needless to say, they are keeping me incredibly busy and are truly the joy of my life!
-They are both showing some interest in ham radio already (mainly when I am listening to CW!), and excelling in the first grade.
+They are both showing some interest in ham radio already (mainly when I am listening to CW!), and they are both excelling in the first grade.

 I have been a university professor full-time since 1997, teaching international business and marketing.
 In 2010, I achieved my long-term goal of finishing my doctoral degree - a D.B.A. (doctor of business administration) with a specialization in International Business.